shnlee-ds/gs_swtest_sep2020/README.md

 docker run -it shnlee622/gs_sep2020
 ```

 - When you enter '0' to exit 'view.py', the docker container will also be closed.
-The output data are created inside the container, so you please use 'docker cp' command to move the ouput data into your local machine or add '-v' option to mount the local host when running the docker image.
+Since the output data are created inside the container, please use 'docker cp' command to move the ouput data into your local machine or add '-v' option to link the local host when running the docker image.